Connect with others who understand.

 MS and RA are both classified as autoimmune diseases.
 In autoimmune disorders, the immune system attacks healthy tissue and can cause a range of symptoms throughout the body that are sometimes difficult to diagnose.

-2. Both MS and Rheumatoid Arthritis Are Progressive and Can Cause Disability
+2. Both MS and Rheumatoid Arthritis Can Progress to Disability

 As progressive diseases, both MS and RA can lead to some form of disability.
-In a 2013 study of more than 27,000 people with MS, approximately 50 percent reported that disability interferes with daily activities 15 years after diagnosis.
-The prevalence of disability rises over time as the MS disease activity progresses.
+In a 2013 study of more than 27,000 people with MS, about 50 percent reported experiencing disability that interfered with daily activities 15 years after diagnosis.
+The risk of disability tends to rise as MS disease activity progresses, highlighting the value of starting treatment as soon as possible.
+Studies show that early use of DMTs can delay major disability by several years.

-3. MS and Rheumatoid Arthritis Can Have Similar Symptoms
+3. MS and Rheumatoid Arthritis May Share Some Symptoms

 Some symptoms are common among various autoimmune diseases.
-Joint pain, major depressive disorder (MDD) — also known as clinical depression — and fatigue are some of the symptoms that MS and RA share, and they can interfere with a person’s quality of life.
+Symptoms of MS that also occur in RA include joint pain, muscle spasms, major depressive disorder (also called clinical depression), and fatigue.
+Some of these symptoms may interfere with quality of life.

 Joint Pain

-RA is commonly associated with joint pain and stiffness caused by inflammation and damage to the lining of the joints.
+RA is commonly associated with joint stiffness and pain caused by inflammation and damage to the lining of joints.
 However, people with MS can also experience joint pain caused by spasticity (muscle stiffness or tightness) and mobility problems, which can put added stress on joints.

 Depression

-People with MS have an increased risk of major depression, defined as having one or more episodes of intense psychological depression or loss of interest or pleasure that lasts two or more weeks.
+People with MS have an increased risk of major depression, defined as having one or more episodes of intense psychological depression — loss of interest or pleasure that lasts two or more weeks.

-Some research indicates that depression rates may be more than twice as high among people with MS than the general population.
-Depression in MS is linked to the emotional stress and loss of function that come with disease progression.
-Research also indicates that depression in MS may be associated with demyelination — damage to the myelin sheath (protective tissue) around nerves — that can occur in the brain.
+Some research indicates that depression rates may be higher among people with MS than in the general population.
+Depression in MS is linked to the emotional stress and disability that come with disease progression.
+Research also suggests that depression in MS may be associated with demyelination — damage to the myelin sheath (protective tissue) around nerves — that can occur in the brain.

 As with MS, depression in RA can occur due to the burden of the disease and symptoms that affect physical well-being and functioning.
 Researchers have also linked depression to chronic inflammation from RA.